Boolean approximate counting CSPs with weak conservativity, and implications for ferromagnetic two-spin: Counting CSPs with strictly increasing and strictly decreasing permissive unary functions

-The results in \cite{dyer_complexity_2009} are about exact evaluation, but by \cite[Corollary~7]{goldberg_approximating_2013}, the problem of approximating the weight enumerator of a linear code with weight parameter $\ld>1$ does not have an FPRAS unless $\NP=\RP$.
-But $\ld>1$ by the definition of $\upf$, hence the desired result follows. \end{proof}
+Now by \cite[Corollary~7]{goldberg_approximating_2013}, the problem of approximating the weight enumerator of a linear code with weight parameter $\ld>1$ does not have an FPRAS unless $\NP=\RP$.
+But $\ld=\frac{\upf(1)}{\upf(0)}>1$ by the definition of $\upf$, hence the desired result follows. \end{proof}